 View all Close all

-The UKRI (formerly RCUK) open access policy aims to achieve immediate, unrestricted, online access to peer-reviewed and published research papers, free of any access charge.
+The current UKRI (formerly RCUK) open access policy aims to achieve immediate, unrestricted, online access to peer-reviewed and published research papers, free of any access charge.

 The policy applies to the publication of peer-reviewed research articles (including review

 articles not commissioned by publishers) and conference proceedings that acknowledge funding from UK Research and Innovation Research Councils.
+A new open access policy has been announced (August 2021).
+This will come into effect for peer-reviewed research articles in 2022, and for mongraphs in 2024.
+This page will be updated with further information soon.

 Where an article processing change is paid to make an article open access, UKRI expects the article upon publication to be: 1) available immediately and with unrestricted access on the publisher website, and 2) to be made available with a CC-BY licence, allowing immediate deposit in other repositories without restrictions on re-use.